 A baby bottle is something you’re extremely likely to use with a baby even if you choose to breastfeed.
-In this article, we’ve used feedback from over 10 mums who have tested over 50 different baby bottles in total to bring a concise list of 10 best baby bottles we think you should consider buying.
+In this article, we’ve used feedback from over 10 mums who have tested over 50 different baby bottles in total to bring a concise list of the 10 best baby bottles we think you should consider buying.

 The Best Baby Bottle Brands in the UK 2019